When you run a small or medium-sized business, you want to maximize every part of your budget including what you spend on social media marketing.

 - Follower or Audience Growth – some social media agencies don’t offer this as a separate service so it may just be assumed that your social audience will grow as your social channels are maintained.
 However, some agencies provide billable services for account growth.

 - Social Media Advertising – this is very similar to PPC management of Google or Bing Ads, but is essentially paid advertising specifically on social networks.

 When you sign up with a social media agency, they should be able to tailor the services to you based on your needs.
 If you are good at content creation but don’t have much experience with paid social advertising, they should be willing to omit the content creation service.

 Social Media Marketing Costs

-An experienced freelancer will cost around $45/hr.
-If the freelancer spends an hour each day managing your SM activities, you’re looking at $900 per month.
-The drawbacks of hiring a freelancer are they don’t have any loyalty to you, you’re out of luck if he/she is busy or sick, and you don’t have a way to oversee their work.
+An experienced freelancer will cost around $50/hr.
+If the freelancer spends an hour each day managing your SM activities, you’re looking at about $1000 per month.

 A good small agency will cost between $400 to $1,500 per month.
 What you get for that range is a customized package for your needs, a larger staff, and commitment to you as a client.

 To Outsource or Keep In-House

 Following basic economic principles, keep social media activities that you do well in-house and outsource what you don’t do well.
 For example, if you have trouble converting your Facebook followers into paying customers, try outsourcing content creation or social media advertising.